dhellmann/pymotw-3/source/struct/index.rst

 =======

-Working with binary packed data is typically reserved for performance sensitive situations or passing data into and out of extension modules.
+Working with binary packed data is typically reserved for performance-sensitive situations or passing data into and out of extension modules.
 These cases can be optimized by avoiding the overhead of allocating a new buffer for each packed structure.
 The :meth:`pack_into` and :meth:`unpack_from` methods support writing to